1980 Army Cadets football team

-The 1980 Army Cadets football team was an American football team that represented the United States Military Academy in the 1980 NCAA Division I-A football season.
+The 1980 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1980 NCAA Division I-A football season.
 In their first season under head coach Ed Cavanaugh, the Cadets compiled a 3–7–1 record and were outscored by their opponents 295 to 204.
 In the annual Army–Navy Game, the Cadets lost to Navy, 33 to 6.